 Toss together the onion, sugar and a generous sprinkling of salt (about 1 teaspoon) in a medium bowl; let sit for 5 minutes so the onion wilts a bit.
 Stir in the vinegar; let sit for 10 minutes so the vinegar infuses the onions, and the sugar and salt have dissolved.

 To assemble the sandwiches, top 4 slices of the bread with a thin coating of mustard.
-In the following order, layer the turkey, smoked Gouda, some spinach leaves and the cherries, then top each portion with one of the remaining slices of bread.
+In the following order, layer the turkey, smoked Gouda, some spinach leaves, some onions and the cherries, then top each portion with one of the remaining slices of bread.

 Serve immediately, or wrap tightly in plastic wrap and refrigerate for no more than 2 hours before serving.